beaulieuhugo97/htb-walkthroughs/Artificial.md

 ```

-I find 2 files, requirements.txt (python dependencies file):
+I find 2 files, `requirements.txt` (python dependencies file):
 ```
 tensorflow-cpu==2.13.1
 ```

-And a Dockerfile that download the same package during the build phase:
+And a `Dockerfile` that download the same package during the build phase:
-static/Dockerfile content:
 ```
 FROM python:3.8-slim